nsf-ocular-bias/nsf-ocular-bias/content/updates/report/index.md

 </tbody>
 </table>

+- South Asians and Caucasians overall works better.
+- This make sense since it contains the majority of the dataset

 ## Face VS Ocular
 ### FlickrFaceHQ-Aging - RGB
+- Face performs better than Ocular in Gender Classification on RGB
+- This may be because of the low quality of the crop

 <table class="table text-center table-mod   ">
 <caption class="text-center">TABLE III: Gender Classification results across Face vs Periocular on FFHQ-Aging.</caption>